ST12345678910/StackUp/README.md

 ## Tests
  N/A
 ## Questions
-If you have any questions about the project or repository, open issue or contact me directly at <code>shaun.tehranchi@gmail.com</code>.
-Find more of my projects @ <code>ST12345678910</code>
+If you have any questions about the project or repository, open an issue or contact us directly at <code>shaun.tehranchi@gmail.com, blank, blank, blank</code>.
+Find more of our projects @ <code>ST12345678910, blank, blank, blank</code>